stijlbreuk-dev/vue-color-picker-wheel/readme.md

 | colorChange | Is fired after the selected color has changed | color: String (hex color code) |

 # Contributing

+Checkout [GitHub issues](https://github.com/stijlbreuk/vue-color-picker-wheel/issues) for any issues we need some help with.

 ```bash
 # Serve with hot reload (default at localhost:8080)